Natural Hazard Risk Assessments

 Geohazard Risk Assessment (2019) - North Slope of Cowichan Lake

 Ebbwater Consulting and Palmer Environmental Consulting Group carried out an assessment of the risks associated with various types of landslides (debris flows, debris floods) on the steep slopes above Youbou and Lake Cowichan.
 The work included a geohazard assessment of the slopes to identify the likelihood of geohazards throughout the study area.
 An impact analysis looked at the consequences of a landslide, including impacts on people and infrastructure, along with economic, environmental, and cultural impacts.
 The greatest risks are of loss of life and impacts from disrupted infrastructure such as blocked roads.
 These risks are predicted to increase with climate change as the projected increased intensity of rainstorms will cross a critical threshold for triggering landslides.

 NOTES: An error was identified in the original Ebbwater report.
-A corrected version of the report is available for download and corrected maps will be available by the end of June.
+A corrected version of the report and maps are available for download below.
 In addition, updated and refined hazard mapping was released in May, 2020.

 Risk Assessment of Floodplains